GabrielLazaroni/HTML_CSS_site/README.md

 # Pure HTML and CSS project

-## using grid, flex, pesudo-class,
+## using grid, flex, pesudo-class, mediaquery